The adorably grumpy-looking face of a Chinchilla cat isolated against a light background.

 • Grooming: Daily brushing is essential to prevent matting, especially with their long, thick fur.

-• Health: Generally healthy, but prone to some genetic conditions like brachycephalic syndrome (due to flat face) and polycystic kidney disease.
+• Health: Generally healthy but prone to some genetic conditions like brachycephalic syndrome (due to flat face) and polycystic kidney disease.

 • The Fancy Feast cats have always been Chinchilla Persians, specifically from the Dearheart line.

-• A Chinchilla is featured in the movie “The Eyes of Tammy Faye” during an apology scene.
+• A Chinchilla Cat is featured in the movie “The Eyes of Tammy Faye” during an apology scene.
 It is based on the real cat owned by Tammy Faye and Jim Bakker.

-Chinchilla Pictures
+Chinchilla Cat Pictures

-Chinchilla History
+Chinchilla Cat History

-Chinchilla Size
+Chinchilla Cat Size

+The Chinchilla is a small cat.
+As is always the case, exact size standards might vary.
 Most Chinchillas weigh around 8-12 pounds, with the females often being smaller than the males.

-Chinchilla Personality
+Chinchilla Cat Personality

-Chinchilla Health
+Chinchilla Cat Health

 Chinchillas are generally considered to be healthy cats–although they can be predisposed to the same conditions that Persian breeds face.
 As always, it’s important to schedule regular wellness visits with your cat’s vet.
 Some of the more common health problems Chinchillas suffer from include: